svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 <!-- Helper for interactive tutorial breadcrumbs -->
 <script type="application/javascript" src="assets/js/interactive-tutorial.js"></script>

 - This page provides JavaScript examples that use the ripple-lib (RippleAPI) library version 1.1.2.
-The [RippleAPI Beginners Guide](get-started-with-rippleapi-for-javascript.html) describes how to get started using RippleAPI to access SGY Ledger data from JavaScript.
+The [RippleAPI Beginners Guide](get-started-with-rippleapi-for-javascript.html) describes how to get started using RippleAPI to access RCP Ledger data from JavaScript.

-- To send transactions in the SGY Ledger, you first need an address and secret key, and some SGY.
-You can get an address in the SGY Test Net with a supply of Test Net SGY using the following interface:
+- To send transactions in the RCP Ledger, you first need an address and secret key, and some RCP.
+You can get an address in the RCP Test Net with a supply of Test Net RCP using the following interface:

 {{ start_step("Generate") }}
 <button id="generate-creds-button" class="btn btn-primary">Generate credentials</button>